Santo, el Enmascarado de Plata translation

 - Flower Sun Rain has Mr. Pirate and his protege, El Crasher who are training for Crasher's next fight.

 - MASK de Smith, a character in Killer7.
 Easily the most powerful character in the game.

 - You can also collect luchador trading cards in No More Heroes, Killer7's Spiritual Successor.

-- It's quite possible that the Tiger Motif that appears throughout the game associated with Travis Touchdown, are a subtle homage to the Japanese wrestler Tiger Mask.
+- It's quite possible that the tiger motif that appears throughout the game associated with Travis Touchdown, is a subtle homage to the Japanese wrestler Tiger Mask.
 Interestingly enough, Tiger Mask appeared in Fire Pro Wrestling D. Suda51 began working on videogames with the Fire Pro Wrestling series.